waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **MOOMOO MILK:** Restores 100 HP.
 Can be purchased at MOOMOO FARM.

 ## IV.
 Procedural Reminders
 - **IMMEDIATE DATA MANAGEMENT:** Update Notepad, Markers, and WKG IMMEDIATELY after discovering new information.
-This is especially critical for the World Knowledge Graph.
-- **TRUST THE AGENTS:** Use agents proactively for complex problems.
-Trust their outputs, especially when stuck.
-Refine them if they are flawed.
+- **AGENT & TOOL PHILOSOPHY:** Use agents for high-level reasoning and planning.
+Use tools for computation and repetitive actions.
+Refine or delete them immediately if they are flawed.
+Do not treat agent output as infallible truth; it is a hypothesis to be tested.
 - **BATTLE STRATEGY REMINDER:** Always check a Pokémon's moveset before making a strategic switch in battle.
 My Onix had no Rock-type moves against Scyther.
-- Received a phone call from Youngster Joey.